1. Is this program accredited?

 10. How do you determine who is selected for the program?

-The Graduate Nursing Admissions Committee reviews all applicants and students are selected based on a holistic review; including various criteria such as cumulative GPA, science GPA, interview, essay, recommendations, entrance exam, and practical experience.
+The Nursing Admissions Committee reviews all applicants and students are selected based on a holistic review; including various criteria such as cumulative GPA, science GPA, interview, essay, recommendations, entrance exam, and practical experience.

 11. Do I have to complete a bachelor's degree in nursing (BSN) before I can enter the EL MSN program?